 - 1. The Faculty of Economics and Business offers the Double Degree Bachelor programmes as listed in Article 1.1.6, in collaboration with foreign partner universities. - 2.
-A completed Double Degree Bachelor programme gives entitlement to a bachelor diploma of both participating institutes.

-3. Substance and scope of the Double Degree Bachelor programmes can be found in Appendix 8.
+A completed Double Degree Bachelor programme gives entitlement to a bachelor diploma of both participating institutes. - 3.
+Substance and scope of the Double Degree Bachelor programmes can be found in Appendix 3. - 4.
+The courses of the Double Degree Bachelor programmes taken by students at a partner university are subject to the teaching and examination regulations of the university concerned.